 Technological advances such as blockchain can completely revolutionise the ways that people interact with government and other public sector institutions.
-But, there are still several questions remaining on feasibility, benefits and security of the implementation in the public sector.
+But, there are still several questions remaining on the feasibility, benefits and security of the implementation in the public sector.

-Here's some that will give you a greater understanding of blockchain and its potential in the public sector.
+Here are some that will give you a greater understanding of blockchain and its potential in the public sector.

 What is Blockchain?